yasaminashoori/JavaScript-Course/README.md

 - JS is a Dynamic type and doesn't have to manually define and determine them automatically.

-- Const vs Let: Const values can't be changed. and use const as much as possible. with let we can have undefined vars but in const we can't.
+- Const vs. Let: Const values can't be changed. and use const as much as possible. with let we can have undefined vars but in const we can't.

 - The most of types that we have in js are object types.